 Lesson plans and other materials for teaching and learning about textile recycling from Secondary Materials & Recycled Textiles (SMART) and The Education Center.

-Summary of a meeting that brought public, private and non-profit stakeholders together to discuss opportunities for increasing recovery, reuse and recycling of post-consumer textiles in September 2011.
+Hosted by MassDEP, this meeting brought public, private and non-profit stakeholders together to discuss opportunities for increasing recovery, reuse and recycling of post-consumer textiles.

 - News Release: MassDEP Announces Initiative to Boost Textile Recycling